TheCHead/nikku-no-gemu/content/posts/notepad/highlights23.md

 ## Top 5
 ### 1. Disco Elysium
 {{< figure src="img/highlights23/video_revachol.jpeg" alt="Video Revachol" position="center" style="border-radius: 8px;"  >}}
 Disco Elysium is about so many things, so sophisticatedly crafted, a work of unprecedented vision.
 A murder mystery, a political and social drama, an introspection of Revachol's troubled history, and a spiritual journey, all through the lens of a complex human mind.
-It's the latter aspect that I've connected with the most, confronting sometimes vague but still powerful emotions, be it intuition or nostalgia, channeling through personified traits like Shivers, Inland Empire, and others.
-The story of the protagonist is deeply personal, and the ever-present internal dialogue makes it much more relatable.
+It's the latter aspect that I've connected with the most, confronting sometimes vague but still powerful emotions, be it intuition or nostalgia, self-pity or guilt, channeling through personified traits like Shivers, Inland Empire, and others.

+At the core of the narrative is a broken man, a cop struggling with a burden of existence, in a barely sustainable state.
+It's up to the player to shape him up, but regardless, behind an off-puting grimace on a mustached face (better keep it that way, btw), there's so much thought, life, and pain, so intricately written, it's impossible not to care.

-The game is beautifully presented, with an artstyle inspired by Rembrandt and Kanevsky, accompanied by an unforgettable soundtrack by British Sea Power.
+Disco Elysium is beautifully presented, with an artstyle inspired by Rembrandt and Kanevsky, accompanied by an unforgettable soundtrack by British Sea Power.
 Here's a [list](https://store.steampowered.com/news/app/632470/view/3334287173823797600) of major inspirations for the game from the developers.

 All in all, Disco Elysium is truly special.
 It's really hard to find the right words to do it justice.
 Please, give it a try.